globewalldesk/Mastermind/planning.md

 first place, etc. Then, more interesting pedagogically for me now, will be the JavaScript magic.
 E.g., when someone clicks a peg, it should both change color *and* change a color attribute that will be submitted to the server.
+This shouldn't be too complicated since Mastermind isn't very complicated.

+As to a plan of attack, I think I'm going to do the page layout first.
+This will set up a sample board.
+Then I'll write the main app.
+Exactly how that will go work remains to be planned.

+## Layout and Design Plan